 American computer scientist

-C programming is considered as the base for other programming languages, that is why it is known as mother language.
+The C Language is developed for creating system applications that directly interact with the hardware devices such as drivers, kernel etc. C programming is considered as the base language for other programming languages, that is why it is also known as mother language.